abdeladim-s/subsai/README.md

 subs = subs_ai.transcribe(file, model)
 subs.save('test1.srt')
 ```
-Read the documentation for advanced usage.
+For more advanced usage, read the documentation.

 # Contributing
 If you find a bug, have a suggestion or feedback, please open an issue for discussion.